Esri/developer-support/web-js/4.x/add-attachments-with-42/README.md

 });
 ```

-Using a for loop the attachements returned by the above get request are iterated and added to an html string.
-This html is then appended to the end of the popup's html.
+Using a for loop the attachments returned by the above GET request are iterated and added to an HTML string.
+This string is then appended to the end of the popup's HTML.
 As the number of attachments is unknown this cannot be configured with a popup template and must be added programatically each time a new feature is loaded.
 ```javascript
 var html = "<div class='attachment-header'>Attachments:";
 for(var i = 0; i < json.attachmentInfos.length; i++) {